 There’s confusion on the streets about what responsive and adaptive actually mean.
 I notice this among colleagues and also, unsurprisingly, among clients.
 They must be in a serious world of hurt.
 The fun thing is, we’ve created this confusion ourselves by introducing these cool terms.
 I feel these terms have served their purpose and the time has come to move on.

 There was a time, a simple time, when we had the internet with its back against the wall serving our every request at 1024 pixels per second.
 Then, media queries, responsive, adaptive, all-the-things-first.
 Great!
 It helped us focus on developing for this new and flexible web.
 But was it new?
-Was not not flexible all along?
+Was it not flexible all along?

 I did some quick research on responsive and adaptive, but had to stop because I started bleeding profusely from the eyes and ears.